Adiabatic groupoids and secondary invariants in K-theory: Lie groupoids and secondary invariants

-Notice that $C^*_r(G_{ad}^\circ)$ is isomorphic to the mapping cone $C_{ev_1}(C_r^*(G_{ad}),C^*_r(G))$ of the evaluation at $1$.
 Hence, if $P_t$ is a path of $G$-operators such that $P_0=P$ and $P_1$ is invertible, through the above isomorphism, we obtain a class in $KK(\CC,C^*_r(G_{ad}^\circ))$.
 This will be the home of the secondary invariants that we will study in the following sections.
 They are called secondary because they arise when the index, the primary invariant, vanishes. \begin{definition} In the situation described above, let us denote the $\varrho$-invariant associated to $\sigma$ and $P_t$ as

 \end{definition}